ultralytics/ultralytics/docs/en/yolov5/tutorials/roboflow_datasets_integration.md

 ## Versioning

 You can make versions of your dataset with different preprocessing and offline augmentation options.
-YOLOv5 does online augmentations natively, so be intentional when layering Roboflow's offline augs on top.
+YOLOv5 does online augmentations natively, so be intentional when layering Roboflow's offline augmentations on top.

 ![Roboflow Preprocessing](https://roboflow-darknet.s3.us-east-2.amazonaws.com/robolfow-preprocessing.png)